SilkRose/Pony/stories/applejacks-admirer/applejacks-admirer.md

 "Yes, this definitely sounds like Fluttershy.
 Would you like me to ask her?"

 Applejack sheepishly rubs the back of her neck.
 "I mean, that'd be nice.
-But the thing is, I got a whole bunch of notes, and each of them seems to be from each of our other friends!"
+But the thing is, I got a whole bunch of notes, and each of them seems to be from one of our friends!"

 "Is that so?
 Well then, how about we go over them one at a time and speak with each pony you think wrote each one, starting with this one?"